Make the most of your new Android with one of the best cell phones plans

 - No international roaming support

 Tello is a prepaid carrier that operates on the T-Mobile network.
 While the carrier formerly used Sprint, current activations will be on the new network with improved coverage and speeds.
 The T-Mobile network also brings 5G data as long as you have a 5G phone.
-All Tello plans can be manually configured with a combination of data and minutes.
-Unlimited texting is included with all plans.
+All Tello plans can be manually configured with a combination of data and minutes, though unlimited texting is included with all plans.

 The Economy plan is a ready-made plan with 1GB of high-speed data and unlimited minutes.
 Of course, like any Tello plan, you can customize it with fewer minutes or even more data.
 Tello also allows for upgrades or downgrades at any time, so if you aren't happy with your first configuration, you're not stuck.
 Data is available up to 25GB if you need it, and the price is even fairly competitive.
 Tello also allows you to use as much of your data for tethering (mobile hotspot) as you like.

 Tello, unfortunately, does not include any support for international roaming, so you'll need to find another SIM if you intend to travel.
-Tello does allow free calls to Canada, Mexico, China, and Romania, making it a great choice for someone that wants to call family or friends abroad in one of these countries.
+Tello does allow free calls to more than 60 countries, making it a great choice for someone that wants to call family or friends abroad.
 Tello does allow calling to and texting to other countries with varying rates for each county.
 Calls start at less than a cent per minute, but some countries are much more expensive, so make sure your country of choice is supported before signing up.

 If you're looking for a cheap and simple plan, Tello can be a fantastic value.

-Best Plan for International UseFrom $70/mo. at Google Fi
+Best plan for international useFrom $70/mo. at Google Fi

 Bottom line: Google Fi has access to T-Mobile's network, including Sprint and UScellular, and automatically connects to the country's best network as long as you have a supported phone.
 Google Fi also keeps international usage simple and cheap by charging the same per gigabyte used in the U.S. or abroad.